Uploading Data from JDBC Driver Supported Databases using the Upload Tool

 - Start uploading the data using the shared user's Zoho Analytics credentials.

-5. Can Upload tool be used to upload data from remotely hosted databases (JDBC supported, Oracle, MySQL, Sybase, PostgreSQL, DB2 and DB2-AS/400) into Zoho Analytics?
+3. Can Upload tool be used to upload data from remotely hosted databases into Zoho Analytics?

 Yes, you can upload data from remotely hosted databases (running in a remote machine) into Zoho Analytics using Upload Tool, provided a network connection via Java Database Connectivity (JDBC) Driver could be established between the remote database server and the machine in which you have installed the Upload Tool.